WhoIsJack/DySTrack/docs/source/usage/nikon_AXR.rst

 -----------------------------------

 DySTrack uses Nikon's `JOBS`_ module for macro control within NIS Elements.
-Ideally, JOBS Definitions are prepared before running any experiments and do not require changes at runtime.
-Therefore, **if the JOBS Definition for your experiment is already prepared, you can skip to Part 3.**

 .. _JOBS: https://www.microscope.healthcare.nikon.com/en_EU/products/software/nis-elements/nis-elements-jobs

-.. admonition:: Note
-    :class: note

-    Non-expert users should work with experienced users, facility staff, and/or Nikon representatives to set up and correctly configure a JOBS definition for DySTrack, as this can be a non-trivial task.

-The DySTrack repo comes with two JOBS Definitions in the ``Macros`` folder:

-* ``AX_NISJOBS_lateral_line.bin``

-  This definition is used for standard tracking tasks, optionally with multi- positioning for multiple samples.
-It should work for most simple experiments and should be the starting point for any customized workflows.

-* ``AX_NISJOBS_chick_node.bin``

-  This definition was implemented for a special case where the main scan is itself a tile scan.
-Here, a single field of view is acquired as the prescan (e.g. the chick node), but the subsequent main scan is a tile scan that covers a wider area (e.g. somitogenesis anterior of the node).
-This is an example of a slightly more advanced setup.

-.. admonition:: GA3 is also needed...
-    :class: warning

-    Unfortunately, one particular step of the DySTrack JOBS pipeline requires a GA3 Script.
-This should be imported before JOBS Definitions are imported.

-**Follow these steps to import the required GA3 dependency:**
+**Ideally, JOBS Definitions are prepared before running any experiments and do not require changes at runtime.
+Therefore, if the JOBS Definition for your experiment is already prepared, you can skip to Part 3.**

+If you are not sure if this is the case, you can check by following these
+steps:

 1. Enter the ``JOBS/GA3`` tab (at the top):